PeterCamilleri/fOOrth/README.md

 ## Notes

 * Tested under ruby 1.9.3p484 (2013-11-22) [i386-mingw32]
-* Not sure what version broke minitest, but I'm not changing!
 * I have used rdoc 4.0.1 here.
-Later versions of rdoc look like crap!
+Will need to examine rdoc styling options as later versions do not have a pleasing layout.